Masked trio rob Pasadena convenience store at gunpoint, surveillance footage shows

 A convenience store employee said the robbers also stole money and cell phones from customers in the store during the incident.

 On Tuesday, a similar armed robbery took place in Pasadena just miles away at the Ark Food Station on Shaver Street and Garner Road.
-Police have not said the two robberies are connected.
+Police said Saturday that they believe the two robberies are connected.

 Copyright 2019 by KPRC Click2Houston - All rights reserved.